Technology layers

 • Documented assumptions and boundaries

-Hosting layer
+Hosting and deployment layer

-Deployment, uptime, and updates
+Hosting, deployment, and updates

 • Vendor-neutral hosting decisions